 Likelihood of reveal: Niet-likely (like Nietzsche, get it?)

 What we know: Game director Michel Ancel’s long rumored, long awaited sequel to 2003’s Beyond Good & Evil is starting to feel like a myth.
-Every now and then it’s re-confirmed by Ubisoft or Ancel (we’ve written that it’s “still happening” at least three times), but has it become real enough to re-build our anticipation.
+Every now and then it’s re-confirmed by Ubisoft or Ancel (we’ve written that it’s “still happening” at least three times), but only recently has it become real enough to re-build our anticipation.
 Except, it won’t be shown at E3—probably.
-Ancel himself saying E3 wasn’t the right place to show BG&E2 but that we’d see it this year.
+Ancel himself said so in an Instagram comment, saying E3 wasn’t the right place to show BG&E2 but that we’d see it this year.

 What we're hoping for: Anything.
 Literally anything.
 Anything that proves the tease we saw in October wasn’t just some collective fever-dream.
 One of the older reveals showed it might feature Mirror’s Edge-like parkour gameplay through a huge city, which would be cool if it’s still the case.
 It would also be cool if it were in a big open desert like the other reveal we once saw, or in space, or exclusively in the Mammago Garage as a hovercraft maintenance simulator.
 OK, maybe not that last one.
 But at this point what we’re hoping for is solid details about anything, accompanied by an air of confidence that assures us this isn’t another false start for the sequel.